floriancapelle/jquery-tiny-layer/README.md

 # tinyLayer
-tinyLayer is a jQuery plugin for fully customizable basic layers with just an open and close method.
+tinyLayer is a lightweight jQuery plugin for basic layers.

 Open a layer by clicking any element you want with a custom attribute containing the id of the target layer.

+- fully customizable css
+- just open & close
 - Requires jQuery 2+
 - Browser Support: Evergreen & IE9+

 ## Install

-- Requires jQuery 2+
+- Download latest release

 ## Usage

+### API

+### Configuration